Immaterial0/orthoGrafter/README.md

 (In progress, this should be removed when project working)

 Requirements :
-PANTHER tree data
+PANTHER tree data \n
-TreeGrafter Results output
+TreeGrafter Results output \n
 Species List (short names or ncbi taxon ids)

 This project is designed to make use of the results from TreeGrafter (https://github.com/pantherdb/TreeGrafter).
 TreeGrafter when provided with protein information determines the PANTHER phylogenetic gene tree and the location in that tree at which a given protein best fits.